cryscan/web-rwkv/README.md

 - Very fast.
 - LoRA merging at loading time.
 - Support RWKV V4, V5 and V6.
+- Hooks to intervene the inference process at any point.

 <p align='center'>
 <image src="screenshots/chat.gif">